yam-net/typescript-book-jp/docs/types/discriminated-unions.md

 // You can use subscribe() to update the UI in response to state changes.
 // Normally you'd use a view binding library (e.g. React Redux) rather than subscribe() directly.
-// However, it can also be handy to persist the current state in the localStorage.
+// However it can also be handy to persist the current state in the localStorage.

 store.subscribe(() =>
   console.log(store.getState())